kewalaka/terraform-azapi-res-app-containerapp/README.md

 ### <a name="output_resource"></a> [resource](#output\_resource)

-Description: The Container Apps resource.
+Description: The Container App resource.

 ## Modules